Cloud Based |

 The design engineer would review the information then go into the native CAD system to check out the relevant parts or assemblies from the native PDM (Part Document Management) system.
 Even though you have a 3D model available in the native CAD system it would serve as the drawing storage vault did in the past.
 I would have a system that would be available only to the engineering design staff.
 You could limit the availability of the 3D model or any other information.

-There you go a cloud based document control system completely Murphy Proof.
+There you go, a functional standard cloud based document control system completely Murphy Proof.
 Well, as close to Murphy Proof we can get, we are only human after all.

 Cost?
 Virtually nothing, it would be managed by a small inexpensive admin staff outside of engineering.
 They could also be the group that would manage the internal native CAD documentation, leaving the design engineers free to do their job of design and documentation.